Capstone-Butterfly/Getchup_BackEnd/README.md

 You can test your site in a web browser at `http://localhost:8080/`

-## RESFUL API Struckture
+## RESFUL API Structure

-We will use modules, models and routes folder structure.
+We'll adopt a folder structure incorporating modules, models, and routes.

 ## Best Practices